ClemensFischer/XAML-Map-Control/MapsforgeTiles/README.md

 ---

-Building MapsforgeWrapper with IKVM's `MavenReference` fails - apparently because a dependency on the XML Pull Parser library could not properly be resolved.
-So the currently only working way to use Mapsforge is by creating a local JAR file with all dependencies required by MapsforgeWrapper and reference it via `IkvmReference`.
+While building MapsforgeWrapper with IKVM's `MavenReference` succeeds, resolving render theme assets in `mapsforge-themes/src/main/resources/assets` fails at runtime.
+An alternative approach is to import Mapsforge by an `IkvmReference` that references a local JAR file with all required dependencies.

 This means that [Maven](https://maven.apache.org/) is needed to build the MapsforgeWrapper library.
 There is a custom `PreBuild` event in `MapsforgeWrapper.csproj` which executes the command